jepstein-eagle/adaptable/packages/plugins/ipushpull/README.md

 **Version 7 of AdapTable made significant changes to how ipushpull is set up by using this dedicated plugin and removing the ipushpull section from Predefined Config.**

-**The functionality and objects are almost identical but it is now done through an `ipushpullPluginOptions` object**.
+**The functionality and objects are almost identical but most settings are now provided through the `ipushpullPluginOptions` object**.

 ## ipushpull Options